corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 Indicates that the zone token should be printed instead of the config, when using the 'pretty' output type.

 `--config-file=<networkMapConfigFile>`
-Network map configuration file.
+Network Map configuration file.

 ``--label=<label>``
 Friendly name of the subzone.

 `--label-color=<labelColor>`
-The label colour for the subzone.
+The label color for the subzone.
 Must be in hex format, like #FFFFFF.

 `--network-map-address=<networkMapAddress>`
-Sets the address of the network map service.
+Sets the address of the Network Map service.
 Must be in a format of `<hostname>:<port>` The port should be the same as the one set for the adminListener in the network-map config.

 `--network-parameters=<networkParameters>`